Much Woolton Old School

 Much Woolton Old School is a small Grade II* listed building on School Lane in Woolton, Liverpool, United Kingdom.

-An inscription on the building's exterior claims it to be the "oldest elementary school building in Lancashire" and built in 1610.
-Whilst this statement is accepted as likely to be true (and probably one of the oldest of its type in all of England as well), the date of construction is disputed.
+An inscription on the building's exterior claims it to be the "oldest elementary school building in Lancashire" and built in 1610, though the date of construction has not been independently verified.
 It ceased to be used as a school in the mid 19th century.
 Since 1990, the building has been used as a nursery.

 History

 Date of construction

 Externally, on the lintel above the building's main door, is a stone inscription which reads, "Much Woolton Old School, the oldest [1610] elementary school building in Lancashire".
 Much doubt has been cast on this date being the exact year of construction – it may have been built earlier or later than what the engraving suggests.
 The statement was not inscribed until ~1925 under the instruction of the local rector, George Howson.
 Sources assert that whilst the "161" was original, he had the "0" added "arbitrarily" when the inscription was made.

 The Victoria County History entry for Much Woolton states, "A grammar school now abandoned was in existence in the 16th century."
 Evidence exists of a building used for education in the area as early as 1575.
 At trial, shortly before his execution, Saint John Almond attested to having attended a Catholic school in Much Woolton around 1580.
-It is also noted the Childwall Parish Registers of 1597-98 were authored by a local "schoolmaster", and in 1606, an endowment of £60 was made by a local aristocrat to fund a schoolmaster in Woolton.
+It is also noted the Childwall Parish Registers of 1597–98 were authored by a local "schoolmaster", and in 1606, an endowment of £60 was made by a local aristocrat to fund a schoolmaster in Woolton.
 These records have all been used by different authors to suggest they may be evidence that the Old School existed before the inscribed date.
 However, none of these incidences actually identify this specific building, just the area of Woolton.

 It is also claimed that the building's Gothic windows are abnormal for a build allegedly of 1610, indicating an actual construction date "much earlier" than that.

-Surviving financial records confirm the school (at least, as an organisation) was definitely in operation by 1625.
+Surviving financial records confirm the school (at least as an organisation) was in operation by 1625.
 However, the first known record to explicitly talk of the building itself does not appear until 1641; it states that "it is well knowne the [school]house was built at a common charge" but omits the year of erection.
 It was the only school for the entire parish of Childwall at the time.